 Exploring the themes and texts of Shakespeare’s plays is a fun way of teaching English.
 The focus is on standing up and 'doing' excerpts from the plays, rather than reading them sitting down.
 Acting out the story frees up the students' imaginations.
 We plan to build on our approach to the teaching of English as a second [and sometimes third] language in a variety of settings, including working with vulnerable adults, refugees and asylum seekers.

 It was a great evening.
 Everyone was enthusiastic.
-Some were at the Club for the first time and you've set a very high standard.
+Some were at the Club for the first time and you've set a very high standard, Mary.
 Helen Pitt, Magenta English Club, Milan March 2019

-We can't recommend Shakespeare in Italy workshops highly enough.
+We can't recommend Shakespeare in Italy workshops with Mary Chater highly enough.
 Our Year 9 students were on their feet, working with real understanding, focus and energy throughout.
 Thank you!

 Kate Ashdown, Head of English, Brighton and Hove High School ( Girls Public Day School Trust)